-However, if your guideposts still move around and wiggle, then you can slide a wood block in between the pipe and the trailer.
+However, if your guideposts still move around and wiggle, you can slide a wood block between the pipe and the trailer.
 Tighten the nuts to secure it.
 This way, I guarantee the guideposts will stay in place.

 Step 6: Final check

 The work is done.
 Now, attach the boat trailer to your car.
 From the driver seat, how can you see the PVC guide posts?
 They should be spotted easily and effortlessly.

 Every car is different.
 These 5-foot posts work perfectly for my truck.
 However, make adjustments to your desire.
 Feel free to move the posts forwards or backward along the trailer side if you can see them clearly that way.
 You might want them a bit lower or higher depending on your vehicle.